Welcome and Introduction

 The administrative office for the Occupational and Environmental Medicine Residency and the General Preventive Medicine Residency is located in room WB602.
 This office suite houses the residency programs administrative staff and the chief resident for the General Preventive Medicine Residency, and serves as office, computer, and seminar space for the General Preventive Medicine residents.
 Residency files for both programs are kept in this office.

 Each year a chief resident is selected by the Program Director and Deputy Program Director based on resident performance, experience, ability to work with others, ideas to improve the program and desire for the leadership opportunity.
 If multiple residents express an interest in the position, interviews may be arranged by the Program Director and Deputy Program Director.
-The chief will receive an additional $1,500 in annual stipend for his/her responsibilities.
+The chief will receive an additional $1,500 in annual stipend for their responsibilities.

 Chief Resident Roles and Responsibilities